bikashlinux/DevopsLab/README.md

 * Rejecting commits if tests fail or checkstyle generates errors
 * Rejecting commits if there are files which contain security tokens of AWS/Digital Ocean or private ssh keys

+We have created a job in Jenkins that would track a local git repository.
+Build would be triggered by a post-commit hook.
+For rejecting commits on test failure or checkstyle errors, the build status inside Jenkins would be set to `Failure`.
+The post-commit hook would read the build status and if it detects a `Failed Build`, we are reseting the repo to the previous commit, thus rejecting this commit.

 ### Test ###
 * Used Cobertura for reporting code coverage
 * Configured Cobertura plugin in Maven and Jenkins